How to Start a Homestead

 a nubian goat eating green grass in a pasture

-They’ll grow quickly and provide you with an abundance of fresh herbs to use in your kitchen.
-You can also dry them out to preserve them for later use.
+Herbs grow quickly and provide you with plenty to use in your kitchen fresh or dry them out to preserve them for later use.

 For the most part, herbs are foolproof.
 They don’t require a lot of special skills, they grow well in potting soil with some water and sunlight, and many of them put off scents that detract pests and insects, which can be a benefit when you add them to a vegetable garden.